robwalton/alfred-ulysses-workflow/README.md

 **0.9.2**
 - Fix race condition where toggling view state fails if Ulysses is launching

+**0.9.3**
+- Added 'uf' command to find groups and sheets based on their content (not just their first line)
+- Added an Alfred file action to open text-like files in Ulysses

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-ulysses-workflow